 Another part of me is enthusiastic about writing, which is a more recent development.
 During my studies I had to write a lot, but it wasn’t out of free will.
 Through time I’ve got quite some positive feedback about my way of writing.
 I decided to give it a try et voilà, I now have my own blog.
 The general idea behind the first version of my blog was that it was going to be a platform for me to write about anything and everything in order to unleash some long withhold creative brain farts.
 It was called pepijndewit.wordpress.com and launched on January 16th, 2017.

 It made sense to me to start off with writing about pool, because that’s what I do and know a thing or two about.
-Before I started the blog, I was already working on Project One Pocket by putting on paper what One Pocket means to me and what it could mean to all other pool players.
+Before I started the blog, I was already working on project one pocket by putting on paper what one pocket means to me and what it could mean to all other pool players.
 I just needed a way to spread these words, but I didn’t have a proper platform to do so.
 Luckily, I was planning to start a blog to write about anything that came to mind.
-Pool came to my mind very often.
+Pool came to my mind often.
 Not very surprising.

 One Pocket Series

-Soon after I started this blog, I realized that it wouldn’t be enough to only write about the game to advocate One Pocket.
-The game is now gaining foothold in the Netherlands and there’s a growing group of players who’s enthusiastic about the game, but there were almost no opportunities for competitive play (in the form of tournaments) on a regular basis.
-So, I took the mission to a different level by organizing the One Pocket Series, a One Pocket tour in the Netherlands, which made its debut on June 25th, 2017.
+Soon after I started this blog, I realized that it wouldn’t be enough to only write about the game to advocate one pocket.
+The game is now gaining foothold in the Netherlands and there’s a growing group of players who’s enthusiastic about the game, but there were no opportunities for competitive play (in the form of tournaments) on a regular basis.
+So, I took the mission to a different level by organizing the One Pocket Series, a one pocket tour in the Netherlands, which made its debut on June 25th, 2017.
 The second season has already come to an end, and the third will be announced in the near future.